bartonski/juggling_detector/Readme.md

 TODO: Finish installation instructions for Windows

-* Download python -- scroll to the bottom of the [Download page](https://www.python.org/downloads/release/python-3102/) and choose 'Windows installer (64 bit)'.
+* Download python -- Find **Download Windows installer (64-bit)** under Stable Releases on [Python Releases for Windows](https://www.python.org/downloads/windows/).
+Download and run the installer.

 A google search for 'python install cv2 windows 10', 'python install cv2 OSX', etc should give you instruction on installing the cv2 libraries.